JingruiHou/NuMuR/README.md

-# Neural machine unranking
+# Neural Machine Unranking

-This repository provides the code for the paper **"# Neural machine unranking."**
+This repository accompanies the paper **"Neural Machine Unranking"**, which has been **accepted by IEEE Transactions on Neural Networks and Learning Systems (IEEE TNNLS)** and is currently **in press**.

+The authors are in the process of organizing and cleaning the **source code and datasets**.
-The dataset and code will be released soon.
+They will be **publicly released within the next couple of weeks**.

+Please stay tuned for updates.